List of Digimon Adventure characters: Human World

 Jim is Joe's older brother.
 In the original Japanese version, Joe had two older brothers, but in the English dub, both brothers were made into a single character, although they're both shown in "A Million Points of Light".
 Joe's first older brother, introduced in Digimon Adventure, is Shin Kido (城戸シン, Kido Shin), who helps him out during VenomMyotismon's attack after evading capture at the hands of Myotismon's Bakemon.
 In Digimon Adventure 02, Joe also had another older brother, Shu Kido (城戸シュウ, Kido Shū), who is the eldest in the family and is also a college student working with Sora's father, Haruhiko Takenouchi.
-In the drama CD Michi e no Armor Shinka, they go on a date with June and Yolei's older sisters and eventually get their own Digimon in the drama CD Digimon Adventure: Original Stories.
+In the drama CD Michi e no Armor Shinka, they go on a date with June and Yolei's two older sisters and eventually get their own Digimon in the drama CD Digimon Adventure: Original Stories.